 Although their new Mezdra home had running water and electricity, the Pamley-Liddells have upgraded the single-phase electricity to three-phase power, which means the three alternating currents deliver a constant level of power.
 Nevertheless, the electricity can regularly go down for days at a time, Emma warns.

 The family were “ripped off” by “their first electrician and plumber, setting them back “considerably”, both financially and emotionally.
 They went on to hire a new British electrical company and taught themselves plumbing.
 They were also required by law to install a septic tank.

-The ground floor was home to the kitchen, a cloakroom and two “uninhabitable, dark and dank” rooms with mouldy wall cladding and piles of junk.
-They ripped out the cladding and flooring and put in plasterboard walls, creating a new kitchen, utility room, dining room and bathroom.
+The ground floor was home to the kitchen, a cloakroom, and two “uninhabitable, dark, and dank” rooms with moldy wall cladding and piles of junk.
+They ripped out the cladding and flooring and put in plasterboard walls, creating a new kitchen, utility room, dining room, and bathroom.

 ‘Life is still slow in Bulgaria’